Exotic Invertible Phases with Higher-Group Symmetries: Review: invertible fermionic particle topological order in 1+1d

 where $W$ is a line ending on point $p$ where the disorder operator $\phi$ is inserted.
 For a closed circle the operator takes value in $\pm1$ depending on whether the fermion particles obey the anti-periodic or periodic boundary condition, which is the spin structure along the circle as specified by $\oint \rho_1=0,1$.
 The property of the quadratic function for the intersection form implies that when the fermion particles intersect it produces a $(-1)$, in agreement with the fermion statistics.

 The partition function of the theory is given by

 which is known as the Arf-Brown-Kervaire invariant in 1+1d \cite{Kapustin:2014dxa}.
-The partition function is that of the Kitaev's Majorana chain \cite{Kitaev:2001kla,PhysRevB.83.075103}.
+The partition function is that of the Kitaev's Majorana chain in the non-trivial phase \cite{Kitaev:2001kla,PhysRevB.83.075103}.
 On a spacetime torus the partition function can be expressed as

 which equals $(-1)$ for the odd spin structure {\it i.e.} periodic boundary condition for the fermions along both circles, and $+1$ for the even spin structure.

 The theory describes the same low energy physics as a massive Majorana fermion $\psi$, where the fermion parity symmetry maps to the symmetry generated by $\oint b$, and schematically the operators that are transformed under the symmetry map as